oubiwann/clj-openstack/README.rst

 This project doesn't really aim to be anything special.
 As we need some functionality , we'll add it.
 There are two efforts driving this work:

-# Rackspace Cloud Servers users who write in Clojure want to have a library
+#.
+Rackspace Cloud Servers users who write in Clojure want to have a library
 that can use quickly, easily, and in a Clojure-idiomatic way.

-# `storm-deploy` users would like to be able to deploy to Rackspace Cloud
+#. `storm-deploy`_ users would like to be able to deploy to Rackspace Cloud
 Servers.

-A note about that last point: `pallet` (used by storm-deploy) currently uses `jclouds`, so it might simply be easier to use jclouds.
+A note about that last point: `pallet`_ (used by storm-deploy) currently uses `jclouds`_, so it might simply be easier to use jclouds.
 Only time will tell.
 In the meantime, we'll have fun playing with a pure-Clojure implementation.

 ..
 Links